 Keep option in single absence shift

-You can use the “Keep” function when you apply or approve a leave request.
+You can use the “Keep” function when you apply or approve an absence request.
 You can decide if you want to apply the keep option on all affected absence shifts or individual absence shifts:

 What does “Keep” mean?